Icelandic Skyr is a delicious, thick, cultured dairy product.

 What do I do with my Scobys when I want a break from making kombucha?

-This is called a scoby hotel.
+That jar of scobys is your scoby hotel.
 It is a good solution for short or medium term storage (up to about six months).

 Keep reading for how to make a scoby hotel, and also how to store your scoby for longer periods of time.
 Continue reading “How to make a Scoby Hotel”

-Recently I’ve seen an article or two being shared around Facebook talking about the perils of plastic leaching from teabags, so I decided to have a little bit of a closer look.
+Recently I’ve seen an article or two being shared around Facebook talking about the perils of plastic leaching from teabags, so I decided to have a little bit of a closer look and see if we should still use teabags for kombucha.
 Continue reading “Is it OK to use teabags to brew the tea for my kombucha?”